Souptik2001/all-path-messaging/readme.txt

 Let's understand each one-by-one.

 - **All-in-one:** What do you want? - Email, SMS, push-notification?
 Get all-in-one.
-  - But can I don't want to use `xyz` provider for SMS, I want to use `pqr`, can I have that?
+  - But I don't want to use `xyz` provider for SMS, I want to use `pqr`, can I have that?
 Yes it provides you with lot of pre implemented providers for all email, sms and push-notification.
 - **Super Scalable:** But I want to use an email provider named `yxr` you haven't heard the name of.
 Now what? 🧐
   - No worries!
 Are you a developer?
 If yes, just write your own plugin and implement your own adapter and see it nicely hooked-up with "WordPress messaging".
-Please refer to this section for implementing adapters.
+Please refer to [this](https://github.com/Souptik2001/wp-messaging/wiki/Create-your-own-Adapter-%F0%9F%9B%A0%EF%B8%8F) section for implementing adapters.

 And that's how it provides **Limitless communication**! 🚀